Kes (film): Critical response

 The film took several months to find a cinema release.
 It was eventually picked up by ABC Cinemas and had a successful run in some cinemas in north England which went very well and led to the film being expanded throughout Britain.
 The movie became a word-of-mouth hit, eventually making a profit.
 However, it was a commercial flop in the US and was withdrawn after two days.
 In his four-star review, Roger Ebert said that the film failed to open in Chicago, and attributed the problems to the Yorkshire accents.
 Ebert saw the film at a 1972 showing organised by the Biological Honor Society at the Loyola University Chicago, which led him to ask, "were they interested in the movie, or the kestrel?"
 Nevertheless, he described the film as "one of the best, the warmest, the most moving films of recent years".

-Director Krzysztof Kieslowski named it as one of his favorite films.
+Director Krzysztof Kieslowski named it as one of his favourite films.

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 100% based on 31 reviews, with an average rating of 9.56/10.
-The website's critical consensus reads, "A harrowing coming of age tale told simply and truly, Kes is a spare and richly humane tribute to the small pockets of beauty to be found in an oppressive world."

 In an essay included with the 2016 Blu-ray release of the film, commentator Philip Kent writes:

 Funny, sad, and bitingly authentic, Kes resonates with Loach's anger at the way so many kids grow up into narrow, option-free lives. ...
 But Loach's underdogs are never sad passive victims.
 There's a defiant spirit about Billy, and a fierce joy in the scenes where he trains his kestrel.
 Kes, as Loach has commented, sets up a contrast between "the bird that flies free and the boy who is trapped", but at the same time there's an unmistakable identification between them. ...
 The film's ending is desolate, but we sense Billy will survive.

 Reflecting on changes in the film's locale and setting in the intervening 40-odd years, Graham Fuller wrote in 2011: